GiedriusT/tamulaitis-page/public/content/hub-attack-vr/README.md

 ![Sapiegos Tech Part Co-Working](https://tamulaitis.lt/images/hub-attack-vr/tech-park-vilnius-1.webp)
 ![Sapiegos Tech Part Co-Working](https://tamulaitis.lt/images/hub-attack-vr/tech-park-vilnius-2.webp)

-If I remember correctly I was just testing out some animations that I bought from Unity Assert Store and applying them on different models.
+If I remember correctly I was just testing out some animations that I bought from Unity Asset Store and applying them on different models.
 Some combinations looked very funny, especially the chubby bald guy dancing ballet.
 I tried putting some hardbass music on the background and ended up laughing for like half an hour straight.
 After that I decided I want to make a silly game with these characters.

 ## The mechanic